Maximilian-Seitz/ExDemonKing/chapters/Chapter_2.md

 Bucket in hand, I headed back to the river that had guided me for so long.
 While walking, I concentrated on my mana.

-Experience showed it's effects, as the spell I had grown so familiar with was formed more easily than before.
+Experience showed its effects, as the spell I had grown so familiar with was formed more easily than before.
 I was happy with the result, but not yet satisfied.
 Constant movement of mana required constant concentration,